s2l1/Headless-Samourai-Dojo/README.md

 > gpg: Good signature from "Wladimir J. van der Laan ..."
 > Primary key fingerprint: 01EA 5486 DE18 A882 D4C2 6845 90C8 019E 36C2 E964
 ```
 Now we know that what we have downloaded from bitcoin.org is authentic.
-Extract the Bitcoin Core binaries, install them and check the version.
+Proceed to extract the Bitcoin Core binaries, install them and check the version.
 ```
 $ tar -xvf bitcoin-0.18.1-aarch64-linux-gnu.tar.gz
 $ install -m 0755 -o root -g root -t /usr/local/bin bitcoin-0.18.1/bin/*
 $ bitcoind --version
 > Bitcoin Core Daemon version v0.18.1
 ```
 ```
 # Optional Convenience Script:
 $ wget https://github.com/s2l1/Headless-Samourai-Dojo/raw/master/bitcoind-setup.sh
 $ chmod 555 bitcoind-setup.sh
 $ ./bitcoind-setup.sh
 ```
 Now prepare Bitcoin Core directory.

 We use the Bitcoin daemon, called “bitcoind”, that runs in the background without user interface and stores all data in a the directory ~/.bitcoin.
 Instead of creating a real directory, we create a link that points to a directory on the external hard disk.

+First make the bitcoin directory on your external SSD.

+`$ mkdir /mnt/usb/bitcoin`

-We add a symbolic link that points to the SSD hard disk.
+Now add a symbolic link that points to the external SSD.

-`$ ln -s /TYPE_DESIRED_SSD_PATH_HERE/bitcoin ~/.bitcoin`
+`$ ln -s /mnt/usb/bitcoin ~/.bitcoin`

-Navigate to the home directory an d check the symbolic link (the target must not be red).
+Navigate to the home directory and check the symbolic link (the target must not be red).
 The content of this directory will actually be on the external SSD.

 `$ ls -la`